pawga/pawga/README.md

 ### About me:
-* Extensive experience in designing information systems as a Software Systems Architect.
+* Extensive experience in designing information systems as a Software and Solutions Architect.
 Architectural patterns MSA (microservice), SOA, EDA (event drive architecture), "Monolith", etc. Breaking "hard" links between modules and subsystems, and how this all affects a quality product I know in "practice".
 I know how to make the "correct" integration with external systems;
 * JAVA-Enterprise ECM and BPM systems expert.
 Currently, all applications that are developed with my participation and guidance are developed on Java Spring Boot, delivered in the form of docker images
 * Management of software development projects;
 * Product creation management, Product Manager